-An undisplaced distal tibia (SH1 or 2) can be managed with a long leg cast and non-weight bearing.
+An undisplaced distal tibia (Salter-Harris I or II) can be managed with a long leg cast and non-weight bearing.
 SH3 or 4 needs discussion with ortho.
-All will have fracture clinic follow up in a week or so.
+All will have a fracture clinic follow up in a week or so.

 Salter-Harris I distal tibia fractures can be diagnosed if there is tenderness directly on the medial malleolus (rather than the ligaments) and many recommend treating as a fracture even if no radiographic fracture is noted.

-The most common distal tibial epiphysis injury is an SH2
+The most common distal tibial epiphysis injury is a Salter Harris II

-The high occurrence of SH3 and SH4 fractures is because the lateral and deltoid ligaments insert here and they are stronger than the physis itself.
+The high occurrence of Salter-Harris III and IV fractures is because the lateral and deltoid ligaments insert here and they are stronger than the physis itself.

 A Tillaux fracture is a Salter-Harris III but with avulsion of the anterolateral corner of the distal tibial epiphysis.
 If there is <2mm displacement then the patient can have a long leg cast, and be non-weight bearing, with ortho discussion and follow-up.
 If there is >2mm displacement then an ortho review will be required as typically this need operative management.